 Dr. Johanson has written, among other books, the widely read “Lucy: The Beginnings of Humankind” (with Maitland Edey), 1991, and numerous scientific and popular articles.
 In 1994, he co-wrote “Ancestors: In Search of Human Origins” and narrated a companion NOVA television series seen by more than 100 million people worldwide.
 He also published “From Lucy to Language” (with Blake Edgar, principal photography by David Brill), 1996.
 Dr. Johanson is a frequent lecturer at university and other forums in the United States and abroad.

-Dr. Alan Stern is a planetary scientist, space program executive, aerospace consultant, speaker, and author.
-He leads NASA’s New Horizons mission that explored the Pluto system and is now exploring the Kuiper Belt—the farthest exploration in the history of humankind.
-He has twice been named to the Time 100.
+Dr. Alan Stern is a planetary scientist, space program executive, aerospace consultant, and author.
+He leads NASA’s $880M New Horizons mission that successfully explored the Pluto system and is now exploring the Kuiper Belt—the farthest exploration in the history of humankind.

 Alden Tombaugh was born in Flagstaff, Arizona in 1945.
 The son of Pluto discoverer Clyde and Patsy, Alden is now retired from a career in banking.
 He also served as a building contractor for years.
 For two decades, Alden and his wife, Cherylee, have owned and operated Tombaugh Educational Diagnostics, Inc., an educational services business.